Azure/azure-sdk-for-cpp/doc/BatchOperations.md

      * @brief Retrieve the Response corresponding to this deferred operation.
      *
      * Note that this MAY throw an exception if the corresponding service method fails.
+	 *
+	 * @returns The Response corresponding to this deferred operation.
+	 *
+     * @throws std::exception if the corresponding service method fails.
+	 *
      */
     virtual Response<T> GetResponse() = 0;
 };